What’s up, everyone!

 At least to us.

-This life consisted of a lot of drinking and a lot of classes that would help us transition back into society as normal people.
+This life consisted of a lot of drinking and classes that would help us transition back into society as normal people.

-Military life was tough but not as tough as dealing with normal life after serving.
+Military life was tough but not as tough as normal life after serving.

 Military Life to Regular Life